 Things to consider:

-Your AML program policies and procedures must be in writing, this is in addition to your reporting obligations to AUSTRAC.
+Your AML/CTF program policies and procedures must be well documented and stored as a reference for independent audit, this is in addition to your reporting obligations to AUSTRAC.

-Your AML program must have oversight from the board and senior management on an ongoing basis, your nominated AML compliance officer is a facilitator of this information sharing.
+Your AML/CTF program must have oversight from the board and senior management on an ongoing basis, your nominated AML compliance officer is a facilitator of this information sharing.